Call now

 The decomposition cleanup process is far more involved than standard cleaning.
 Decomposition odors are stubborn because the fluids and chemicals from the body seep deep into porous materials, making them difficult to remove with ordinary cleaning products.
 This is why decomposition cleanup requires specifically trained technicians who understand how to safely handle biohazardous materials and use hospital-grade disinfectants.
 Addressing these odors promptly is crucial—not only to restore the space but also to protect the health and well-being of everyone involved.
 Whether the source is a dead person or animal, professional intervention ensures that the affected area is thoroughly cleaned, sanitized, and free from lingering trauma and health risks.

-What Causes Death Odor?
+What Causes Death Odor and Embalming Fluid Odors?

 Why Professional Decomposition Cleanup is Essential